confluentinc/ksql/docs-md/developer-guide/udf.md

     a custom aggregate function, it's called a *User-Defined Aggregate Function (UDAF)*.

-!!! note
-		Tabular functions, which take one input row and return *N* output values, aren't supported.
+Table function (UDTF)
+:   A table function that takes one input row and returns zero or more
+    output rows.
+No state is retained between function calls.
+When you implement a custom table function, it's called a *User-Defined Table Function (UDTF)*.

 Implement a Custom Function
 ---------------------------

 Follow these steps to create your custom functions:

-1. Write your UDF or UDAF class in Java.
+1. Write your UDF, UDAF, or UDTF class in Java.

     - If your Java class is a UDF, mark it with the `@UdfDescription` and `@Udf` annotations.
     - If your class is a UDAF, mark it with the `@UdafDescription` and `@UdafFactory` annotations.
+    - If your class is a UDTF, mark it with the `@UdtfDescription` and `@UdtfFactory` annotations.

     For more information, see [Example UDF class](#example-udf-class) and [Example UDAF class](#example-udaf-class).